Military Defense Lawyer for Involuntary Administrative Discharge or Administrative Separation Cases

 An involuntary administrative discharge (also called administrative separation) is a very serious adverse action in which the military is attempting to terminate the employment of the military member – in other words, the military is trying to kick the member out of the military.
+If you are a military member facing a discharge/separation action, you need a strong military defense lawyer as your advocate.
+Attorney Richard V. Stevens has been handling involuntary administrative discharge or separation cases for over 30 years.
+He, and the military defense law firm he founded, are here to provide you with the zealous defense you are seeking to protect you from the potential consequences of this military adverse action.

 Why You Need a Military Discharge Lawyer